openfaas/faas-netes/chart/openfaas/README.md

 ### Metrics

-You temporarily access the Prometheus metrics by ueing `port-forward`
+You temporarily access the Prometheus metrics by using `port-forward`

 ```sh
 kubectl --namespace openfaas port-forward deployment/prometheus 31119:9090